"Ready to fight": The U.S. forces facing down North Korea

-"CBSN: On Assignment" airs Monday, August 14 at 10 p.m.
-ET/PT on CBS, and on our streaming network, CBSN.
+"CBSN: On Assignment" airs Mondays at 10 p.m.
+ET/PT on CBS and on our streaming network CBSN.

 As North Korea's Kim Jong Un continues his relentless quest for a nuclear weapon capable of reaching the United States, military officials in U.S. Pacific Command work daily to project force in the region and deter the young dictator.
 The threat his regime poses to the United States and its treaty ally, South Korea, grows more credible with each missile launch.